ForceField

 Show Deprecated

-ForceFields influence the instance they are parented to.
-When parented to a Model they will protect all of the BaseParts descending from that model.
-They may be parented to a BasePart, but the part's joints will only be protected if both the part and the part it is connected to also contain ForceField.
+A ForceField influences the instance it's parented to.
+When parented to a Model, it protects all of the BaseParts descending from that model.
+If parented to a BasePart, the part's joints will only be protected if both the part and the part it's connected to also contain a ForceField.

-When parented to a Model, if the model includes a Humanoid named "Humanoid" with Humanoid.RigType set to R15, the effect will be emitted from the part named "UpperTorso".
-Otherwise, the effect will be emitted from the part named "Torso".
-The part must have the same parent as the ForceField, if it does not exist then the effect is emitted at 0, 0, 0.
+• When parented to a Model, if the model includes a Humanoid named Humanoid with Humanoid.RigType set to R15, the effect will be emitted from the part named UpperTorso.
+Otherwise, the effect will be emitted from the part named Torso.

 Code Samples